ikarus-project/ikarus/docs/website/01_framework/finiteElements.md

       }
     ```

-If the number of EAS parameters is set to zero, the pure displacement formulation is then utilised for analysis.
+If the number of EAS parameters is set to zero, the pure displacement formulation is then utilized for analysis.

 \bibliography